LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

-The lists script list all files in the current, parent and boot directories The filetype script shows the type of file for iamafile in the tmp directory The symboliclink script creates a link from the working directory to the /bin/ls directory named __ls__
+The lists script list all files in the current, parent and boot directories The filetype script shows the type of file for iamafile in the tmp directory The symboliclink script creates a link from the working directory to the /bin/ls directory named __ls__ The copy html script copies all html files not in or not newer than the files in the parent of the working directory